user8595/user8595.github.io/content/posts/that-simple.md

 ### What's the solution?

-What i did is thst i remove the cached git submodule, then remove the theme folder, and cloning the theme as a submodule.
+What i did is i remove the cached git submodule, then remove the theme folder, and cloning the theme as a submodule.

 ```bash
 git rm --cached themes/PaperMod # in site home directory